Dariusz29/Some_Code/README.md

 # Date 04/08/2022

 Today, I write a code of test, and modified data_words.py that i can choice which test will be executing in my main code.

+# Date 11/08/2022

+Thursday, i write next code to my script of exam to learn words in english.